tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/what-are-makefiles.md

 dataset.csv: rawdata1.csv clean.R
   R --vanilla < clean.R
 ```
-- `dataset.csv`: the final and cleaned dataset
+- `dataset.csv`: the final and cleaned dataset.
-- `rawdata1.csv clean.R`: before building `dataset.csv`, the raw data and a specific script to clean the raw data need to exist)
+- `rawdata1.csv clean.R`: before building `dataset.csv`, the raw data and a specific script to clean the raw data need to exist.
 - The command `R --vanilla < clean.R` opens R, and runs the script `clean.R`.
 {{% /example %}}